so-dang-cool/dt/README.md

 context elision, even more than Japanese!)_

 `dt` is implemented in Zig with no plans to self-host or rewrite in Rust or Go.
+Please do suggest better strategies for memory management and optimizations!
+I have some experience working at this level, but still much to learn.
+The current implementation is still fairly naive.

 ## Credits